-New Student Parking and Transportation Information
+New Student Transportation Information

 Welcome to UK!
 To help make the transition to UK as smooth as possible for freshmen and transfer students, we have compiled some information that will be beneficial to you and your parents as you navigate your way around campus.